satsur/Satsur/README.md

 <a class="CodeLink" href="https://satsur.github.io/Satsur/ToDoList.html">This is the link to a To-Do List</a>
 <h1 id="OtherLinks">Hover over me!</h1>
 <a class="UsefulWebsiteLink" href="https://htmlcolorcodes.com/">This is the link to a color picker that can list the hexadecimal code and the RGB of any color!</a>
+<a class="UsefulWebsiteLink" href="https://www.w3schools.com/">This is the link to a website that can teach you all about many languages such as JS and HTML!</a>

 <script>
   ProjectLinks.onmouseover = function(){